-1.4 Outline
+1.3 Outline

 First we'll look at the definition of Co-Design and the problems it tries to solve.
-In Chapter 4 the different types of approaches are described, and which classifications can be made.
+In Chapter 5 the different types of approaches are described, and which classifications can be made.
 It turns out that the paradigms, the computational models, are very important.
-Chapter 5 deals with this.
+Chapter 6 describes computational models that are commonly used to model (parts of) systems.

 A single paradigm approach has serious disadvantages so various hybrid models have been proposed in literature.
-These will be described in Chapter 6, whereas in Chapter 7 existing projects and models will be described and analyzed using the classifications and ideas found in the first part.
-Finally we'll look into a few case studies in Chapter 8 to get a better view of how the multi-paradigm modelling works and how well it can be applied.
+In Chapter 7 existing projects and models will be described and analyzed using the classifications and ideas found in the first part.
+Finally we'll look into a few case studies in Chapter 9 to get a better view of how the multi-paradigm modelling works and how well it can be applied.
+In Chapter 8 the pro's and contra's of the investigated hybrid methods will be discussed.